mcdeoliveira/rcpy/README.rst

     sudo apt-get update
     sudo apt-get upgrade roboticscape

-to update from an older version.
+to upgrade from an older version.
 For more details see these `instructions <http://strawsondesign.com/#!manual-install>`__.

 You must also have python3 installed.
 If you have not installed python3